alexbadia1/CS598/darpa-tc-engagement3/README.md

 but realized that they are connected by `exec` events between two processes, instead of the `clone` events we expected to see.)

-### 4.9: TRACE tcexec
-This is where the pine backdoor graph was supposed to be.
-This attack is somewhat complicated by the brute force attempts to make failed steps succeed.
-For example, one of the `tcexec` processes was simply run via an interactive terminal (it can be traced through `bash` to `xfce4-terminal`, indicating this was intentionally run).
-We include this `tcexec` process (but not its parent `bash` session), although it is less clear whether this is technically an attacker behavior or not.

-The second attempt of using `tcexec` manages to execute its port scanning behavior.
-This one was launched by `pine` as indicated by the ground truth.
-We record this as the `successful` attack, although it was only able to perform port scanning and not launch a shell.

 ## CADETS notes
 CADETS is a FreeBSD host and appears to have worse log capture than the Linux